tuxecure/crackle/README.md

 ## Status

-Crackle should be considered Alpha, packages may or may not work and crackle is unable to remove packages, it can only remove itself and all the packages it installed with `crackle nuke`.
+Crackle should be considered Alpha, as packages are not aware of crackle they need to be patched to tell them where to find their files before they can work.

-For 0.3.x the plan is to restructure how crackle installs packages to facililate package removal.
-However this update will require the user to run `crackle nuke` first, which will nuke all packages installed with crackle.

 ## Configuration